+la tha desision a Kau Desision0 NI-

 Is the decision a Key Decision?
-A Key Decision is an executive decision which has a significant impact on two or more District wards or which results in income or expenditure to the Council above the following thresholds: BDC: Revenue - £75,000 □ Capital - £150,000 □ NEDDC: Revenue - £100,000 □ Capital - £250,000 □ ✓ Please indicate which threshold applies No Is the decision subject to Call-In?
-(Only Key Decisions are subject to Call-In) No Has the relevant Portfolio Holder been informed Yes District Wards Affected All Links to Corporate Plan priorities or Policy Framework NEDDC Council Plan 1.4, 3.1, 3.2, 4.1, 4.3 BDC - To be confirmed on to a material extent when preparing the report.
-They must be listed in the section below.
-If the report is going to Cabinet (NEDDC) or Executive (BDC) you must provide copies of the background papers)
+No

+A Key Decision is an executive decision

+which has a significant impact on two or

+more District wards or which results in

+income or expenditure to the Council

+•

+above the following thresholds:

+BDC: Revenue - £75,000 □

+Capital - £150,000

+NEDDC: Revenue - £100,000 □

+Capital - £250,000

+· · ·

+✓ Please indicate which threshold applies

+Is the decision subject to Call-In?
+No

+(Only Key Decisions are subject to Call-In)

+Has the relevant Portfolio Holder been Yes

+res

+informed

+District Wards Affected All

+Links to Corporate Plan priorities or NEDDC Council Plan 1.4, 3.1,

+Policy Framework 3.2, 4.1, 4.3

+BDC - To be confirmed